LIVE DELIVERY GUARANTEED

 Worm castings are a natural soil amendment and one of the best known sources of nutrients that plants need to grow.

 Join the revolution of sustainable gardening and waste management by incorporating Red Wigglers into your composting system.
 In the soil, these hardworking worms play dual roles as aerators and decomposers, efficiently processing biodegradable matter.
 Their feeding habits lead to the production of nutrient-rich worm castings, significantly enhancing soil fertility.
-Our Red Wigglers can consume their own weight in organic matter within just 24 hours!
+Our Red Wigglers can eat half their weight in organic matter within just 24 hours!

 Redworms are versatile eaters, readily consuming various biodegradable materials, excluding those with excess oil or chemicals.
 Encouraged items include fruits, vegetables, coffee grounds, tea bags, eggshells, and any vegetable matter.
 However, it's best to avoid feeding them meat, bones, salt, vinegar, cooking oil, or dairy products.